Koszul duality between Higgs and Coulomb categories $\mathcal{O}$: Introduction

 \subsection{Acknowledgements}

-We would like to thank Hiraku Nakajima for pointing out the connection to Varagnolo and Vasserot's past work, as well his forthcoming work.
-Many thanks to Tom Braden, Alexander Braverman, Joel Kamnitzer, Anthony Licata, Nick Proudfoot, Alex Weekes and Oded Yacobi for many useful discussions on these topics.
+We would like to thank Hiraku Nakajima for pointing out the connection to Varagnolo and Vasserot's past work, as well as his forthcoming work.
+Many thanks to Tom Braden, Alexander Braverman, Kevin Costello, Tudor Dimofte, Joel Kamnitzer, Anthony Licata, Nick Proudfoot, Alex Weekes, and Oded Yacobi for many useful discussions on these topics.